YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 1. (Backward Run) Picking one expectation value and feed it to the program, it can be found out which plan has this particular expectation.
-This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and see which plan's expectation happens to equal the specified.
+This is essentially a generate-and-test process, where the program enumerates in a certain order all possible plans and sees which plan's expectation happens to equal the specified.

 1. (Generator) The program can  be used to generate a table of possible plans and